Rishi Sunak hints at more help with rising cost of living

 Part-funded by a 25% windfall tax on gas and oil company profits, all households would get £400 off energy bills this October, and there will be further help for those most in need.

+The BBC understands that the cabinet remains divided on the windfall tax, with Business Secretary Kwasi Kwarteng opposing it and Brexit Opportunities and Government Efficiency Minister Jacob Rees-Mogg voicing concerns.

-Mr Sunak called the measures "temporary", but the Institute for Fiscal Studies think tank says calls for help are likely to continue for at least another year, with bills expected to keep rising into 2023.
+Mr Sunak called the tax and the cost-of-living help measures "temporary".
+But the Institute for Fiscal Studies think tank says calls for assistance are likely to continue for at least another year, with bills expected to keep rising into 2023.

-Asked on Today if he planned another emergency package next year, even it it meant more government borrowing and higher taxes, the chancellor said: "People can judge me by how I've acted over the last couple of years.
+Asked on BBC Radio 4's Today programme if he planned another emergency package next year, even it it meant more government borrowing and higher taxes, the chancellor said: "People can judge me by how I've acted over the last couple of years.

 "I've always been prepared to respond to the situation on the ground, what's happening to the economy, what families are experiencing and making sure we've got policies in place to support them through that."